 }

-There are optional props you can pass to <Link>
+There are other optional props you can pass to <Link>.
+See the API reference for more.

 When linking to dynamic segments, you can use template literals and interpolation to generate a list of links.
 For example, to generate a list of blog posts: